My mother Helen Bennett née Ritchie's family from Australia/Scotland

 Family tree for Henry Francis Fynn

 William was born on 21st July 1806 in Grosvenor Square, London to Henry Francis Fynn and his wife Elizabeth (née Copestick).
-William moved after his baptism with his parents and older sister to Cape Town where his parents opened a Tavern/Hotel on October 1806.
-The couple continued with the hotel for several years.
-When they departed from the UK they had left their eldest son, Henry Francis Fynn, with an aunt.
+Henry went from England to the Dutch East Indies (India) and acquired considerable wealth as a trader.
+However, the Cape Government, then under the Dutch East India Company, confiscated his ship and assets on the grounds that Indian coin could not be exported from the Cape.
+William moved after his baptism with his parents and older sister to Cape Town where his parents opened the 'British Hotel' in Long Street in October 1806.
+They had left their eldest son, Henry Francis Fynn, with an aunt in London.

 William accompanied Captain Aitcheson to the Zulu chief Shaka and then he went to the Portuguese Settlement “Lourenço Marques” in Delagoa Bay in search of the survivors of a wrecked ship.
-Having succeeded, he remained there for five years.
-He was so struck with the sufferings of the lesser clans by the Zulus that he endeavoured to reduce their suffering.
-Thousands of Her Majesty's subjects, residents of Natal, and useful labourers, owe their freedom to his efforts.
-On one occasion 25 of his party were killed by Zulu warriors but he narrowly escaped though all of his property was destroyed, and he returned a ruined man to the Colony.
+Having succeeded, he remained there for five years trying to mitigate the suffering of the Fengu clans by Zulus.
+They were Xhosa whose Map showing Fingoland or Transkei in Eastern Capeancestors were refugees that fled from the Mfecane and originated near the Embo river.
+After 25 of his party had been killed by the Zulus and his property destroyed, William departed.

-He was appointed again in 1834 in the Commissariat Department and when the Zulu war broke out in 1835, William was appointed Superintendent of the Fingo Clans, Interpreter and acted as provisional Quarter-Master in the 75th Regiment and 72nd Highlanders.
+He was appointed again in 1834 in the Commissariat Department and when the Zulu war broke out in 1835, William was appointed Superintendent of the Fengu clans, Interpreter and acted as provisional Quarter-Master in the 75th Regiment and 72nd Highlanders.

-His oldest brother, Henry, who subsequently was known to Shaka, the Zulu king and his successor Dzingaan, had remained in the UK with an aunt and completed his first two years as a surgeon‘s apprentice before he followed the family to the Cape in 1918.
+His older brother, Henry, had remained in the UK with an aunt after the parents had moved to South Africa with the infant William and his older sister.
+Young Henry completed his education at the public 'Blue Coat School' in London in 1816.
+He completed two years as a surgeon‘s apprentice and followed the family to the Cape in 1818.

 Betty Ritchie